aneeshmurali-n/AMN-STM32-Flasher/README.md

 ## Disclaimer

-- This software is provided “as is”, without warranty of any kind.
+- This software is provided “as is”, without warranty of any kind, express or implied.
-- The developer is not responsible for any hardware or firmware damage caused by misuse.
+- The developer is not responsible for any damage to hardware, firmware, or data that may result from use or misuse of this application.
+- Users should verify that they are flashing the correct firmware and using compatible devices.
-- `ST-LINK_CLI.exe` is property of **STMicroelectronics** and must be used according to their license terms.
+- `ST-LINK_CLI.exe` is the property of **STMicroelectronics** and must be used in accordance with their licensing terms.

 ---